kktse/kktse.github.io/_posts/2021-02-14-rsx-suspension-longitudinal-antis.markdown

 centre for does not move much relative to the suspended mass.
 The side-view swing axle is also much shorter as compared to the front suspension, resulting in large anti-lift angles.
-Recall that percentage anti-lift takes into considers the percentage of rear braking force, so the effective percentage of rear anti-lift is likely much less.
+Recall that percentage anti-lift takes into consideration the percentage of rear braking force, so the effective percentage of rear anti-lift is likely much less.
 At factory ride height, you can expect a rear anti-lift angle of 22 deg and rear anti-lift ratio of 1.96.